 Sydney is Australia’s world city and, with 4.6 million people, the country’s largest city.
 It is also the largest economy in Australia, accounting for over a quarter of Australia’s total economic activity.
-Indeed, the suburb-come-satellite city of Parramatta is the country’s sixth largest CBD, bigger than some state capitals.
+Indeed, the suburb-come-satellite city of Parramatta is the country’s sixth-largest Central Business District (CBD), bigger than some state capitals.

 6. Multicultural Hub

 Sydney is also one of the most multicultural cities in the world, with up to 31.7 of its population born overseas compared to 22.2 percent of Australia overall.
 Over half (58 percent to be precise) of its population are first or second-generation immigrants, from all corners of the globe.